mistercaste/mqtt-telegram-security/README.md

 # mqtt-to-telegram
-A container reacting to a topic on MQTT by pushing a notification to Telegram.
+A container providing full-duplex communication between MQTT (topics) and Telegram.

 ## Telegram BOT
 To allow the container connecting to your Telegram, you need to get some references from the communication app.